breakintoprogram/next-bbc-basic/MANUAL.md

 - 4: Set bright (Mode 0 only)
 - 5: Set flash (Mode 0 only)

+Mode 1 and 2 are useful in Mode 1, as it allows you to access all 256 Next colours.
+Mode 0 is maintained as a default, but will only allow you to access the first 128 colours.

 Examples:

 - `COLOUR 2,3` Set the border colour to Red
+- `COLOUR 1,255` Set the foreground colour to 255 (Mode 1)
+- `COLOUR 5,1` Set to flash (Mode 0)

 ### GCOL mode, colour[, type]